davidenunes/vehicle-routing-viz/README.md

 * :lat - worker latitude
 * :lng - worker longitude
 * :name - a textual name for the worker

+**Add Job** : `http://localhost:6969/api/add/job/:id/:lat/:lng/:title` - adds a job marker to the map:
+* :id - is the id of the job
+* :lat - job latitude
+* :lng - job longitude
+* :title - a textual name or title for the job

+**Add Depot** : `http://localhost:6969/api/add/depot/:id/:lat/:lng/:title` - adds a depot / base marker to the map:
+* :id - is the id of the depot
+* :lat - depot latitude
+* :lng - depot longitude
+* :title - a textual name or title for the depot

+**Remove Depot** : `http://localhost:6969/api/remove/depot/:id` - removes a depot from the map based on its *id*:
+* :id - is the id of the depot

 # Licence
 Vehicle Routing Visualisation